 UK Post Study Work Visa: The New ‘Graduate’ Route

-The Post Study Work Visa (PSWV) is a temporary visa that allows the golden opportunity to international students to live, study and take up a job in any chosen post or career path after they complete their education.
-This UK post study work visa route is open to everybody including the students from Indian origin having an immigration status in the UK.
+The Post Study Work Visa (PSWV) is a temporary visa that allows the golden opportunity for international students to live, study and take up a job in any chosen post or career path after they complete their education.
+This UK Post Study Work Visa route is open to everybody including the students of Indian origin having an immigration status in the UK.
 The Graduate Route is eligible for all those students who are enrolled at an institution approved by UK Higher Education Provider.
 This action is taken in response to the fact that the UK wants to retain the brightest students around the world and help them discover career opportunities in the country.

-With this announcement, new fast-track visa routes are being created to especially retain the science scholars staying in the country to pursue research.
-Hence, the removal limit that used to be there for students following a PhD degree, is being moved into the skilled worker visa route.
+With this announcement, new fast-track Visa routes are being created to especially retain the science scholars staying in the country to pursue research.
+Hence, the removal limit that used to be there for students following a PhD degree, is being moved into the Skilled Worker Visa Route.
 This step by the UK government to modify the UK work permit is taken with the aim that in order to make help the UK emerge as a renowned hub in the field of science and technology they can only be successful by promoting the STEM courses (Science, Technology, Engineering, and Mathematics).
 This is because, as per the website of the Government of UK website, approximately half of the students from Indian origin heading to the UK in the last ten years which is around 1,30,000 since 2008/09 have chosen a course from a STEM field.
 And keeping in mind, the recent numbers, the number of students enrolling from India has multiplied significantly in the past three years reaching the height of 22,000 in June 2019.
-This was a monumental increase of 42% from the estimates of the previous year and nearly 100% increase than the last three years.
+This was a monumental increase of 42% from the estimates of the previous year and a nearly 100% increase over the last three years.

 In order to apply for a Graduate Visa to continue your stay in the UK for two more years after completing your education, you need to fulfil certain pre-requisites of the UK post-study work visa which are as follows: